Hodge Theory for Combinatorial Geometries: Introduction

 \subsection{Acknowledgements}

 The authors thank Patrick Brosnan, Eduardo Cattani, Ben Elias, Ehud Hrushovski, Gil Kalai, and Sam Payne for valuable conversations.
+We thank Antoine Chambert-Loir, Chi Ho Yuen, and the anonymous referees for meticulous reading.
+Their valuable suggestions significantly improved the quality of the paper.
 Karim Adiprasito was supported by a Minerva Fellowship from the Max Planck Society and NSF Grant DMS-1128155.
 June Huh was supported by a Clay Research Fellowship and NSF Grant DMS-1128155.
 Eric Katz was supported by an NSERC Discovery grant.